 Temple Chukwuemeka Oraeki is a Water and Environmental Engineer and International Development Consultant with over 15 years of experience advancing Water, Sanitation and Hygiene (WASH) systems, climate policy, and inclusive water governance across Nigeria and globally.
 He holds a Master’s degree with Distinction in Water and Environmental Engineering from the University of Surrey, United Kingdom and a first degree in Chemistry from Ahmadu Bello University, Zaria.
 He currently serves as Thematic Co-Lead at the Rural Water Supply Network (RWSN), an Advisor on Human Rights-Based Approaches at Alliance Sufosec, a Technical Expert on Youth and Gender Inclusion at AMCOW, and a Governing Committee Member at the International Water Association (IWA) Nigeria.

-Oraeki is Co-Founder of the Network of Water Rights Initiative (NEWARI), a coalition of over 20 grassroots organizations committed to mobilizing and sensitizing communities to know and demand their rights to water and sanitation through the #ClaimYourWaterRights Campaign.
-Through NEWARI, he has been instrumental in initiating a WASH Parliamentary Caucus in Enugu State, Nigeria — a landmark civil society-driven effort to institutionalize legislative accountability for water and sanitation service delivery at the sub-national level.
+Oraeki is Co-Founder of the Network of Water Rights Initiative (NEWARI), a coalition of over 20 grassroots organisations committed to mobilising and sensitising communities to know and demand their rights to water and sanitation through the #ClaimYourWaterRights Campaign.
+Through NEWARI, he has been instrumental in initiating a WASH Parliamentary Caucus in Enugu State, Nigeria — a landmark civil society-driven effort to institutionalise legislative accountability for water and sanitation service delivery at the sub-national level.

 +1.917.667.4323 Mobile / WhatsApp / Signal